crate/crate/docs/appendices/release-notes/unreleased.rst

 SQL Standard and PostgreSQL compatibility improvements
 ------------------------------------------------------

+- Added the :ref:`oid_regproc` alias data type that is used to reference functions in the :ref:`postgres_pg_catalog` tables.

 - Added the :ref:`varchar(n) and character varying(n) <data-type-varchar>`
   types, where ``n`` is an optional length limit.